BRshreya29/language_translator_app/README.md

-# language_translator_app
+# Language Translator app
-Language Translator desktop app developed using Tkinter module in python.
+Language Translator desktop app developed using Tkinter module in python and various widgets in Python.